rupali-codes/LinksHub/README.md

 Bingo!
 You're done

 ## License

-LinksHub is licensed under the terms of MIT License. check out [LICENSE](https://github.com/rupali-codes/LinksHub/blob/main/LICENCSE) for details.
+LinskHub is licensed under the terms of MIT License. check out [LICENSE](https://github.com/rupali-codes/LinksHub/blob/main/LICENSE) for details.

 ---
 We would love to have you, feel free to open issues and pull request and Don't forget to leave a star if you like the project.